 - The human health values for wading and boating have been merged with swimming into one value.
 The national bottom line remains unchanged at a level that represents low risk for wading and boating.
 Communities can choose to manage water in rivers and lakes to the higher standard to present a low risk for swimming if they wish.

-- The ground for allowing an exception to meeting the bottom lines for historical activities is deleted because consultation did not identify any situations where this might apply.
+- The grounds for allowing an exception to meeting the bottom lines for historical activities is deleted because consultation did not identify any situations where this might apply.

 - The amended NPS-FM allows exceptions to national bottom lines where any of the existing infrastructure listed in Appendix 3 of the NPS-FM contributes to freshwater quality that is below the national bottom line.
-(Appendix 3 is currently empty.
-Work is underway to identify content.)
-Councils proposing means to implement the national bottom lines should be mindful that some areas may soon be eligible for an exception, for example where there is existing hydro-electricity generation infrastructure.
+(Appendix 3 is currently empty.)

-- A definition for ‘naturally-occurring processes’ is included to clarify that this ground can only be used to set an objective below a national bottom line if that process could have occurred prior to the arrival of humans.
-The effects of introduced water fowl, gorse or domesticated animals will not trigger eligibility for an exception on this ground.
+- A definition for ‘naturally-occurring processes’ is included to clarify that these processes are only those that could have occurred prior to the arrival of humans.
+The effects of introduced water fowl, gorse or domesticated animals will not be grounds for setting an objective below a national bottom line.

 - The deadline for regional councils to implement the NPS-FM has been moved forward to 2025.
 Most regional councils say they will have completed implementation by 2022.
 The Government has decided they can only take until 2030 if the 2025 deadline would be impracticable or result in lower quality planning.